"The user experience [is] well thought out and the workflows are logical. The dashboards are intuitive and highly customizable."

 Andy W., principal consultant at ITSEC Asia, notes, “LogRhythm NextGen SIEM covers all our primary security analysis needs.
 It makes it easier for us to analyze threats and improves our response times.
 It's a versatile platform that performs queries fast compared to other SIEM solutions.”

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Elastic Security is ranked 7th in Log Management with 20 reviews while LogRhythm NextGen SIEM is ranked 8th in Log Management with 16 reviews.
-Elastic Security is rated 7.6, while LogRhythm NextGen SIEM is rated 8.0.
+Elastic Security is ranked 7th in Log Management with 17 reviews while LogRhythm NextGen SIEM is ranked 8th in Log Management with 19 reviews.
+Elastic Security is rated 7.4, while LogRhythm NextGen SIEM is rated 8.0.
 The top reviewer of Elastic Security writes "It is quite comprehensive and you're able to do a lot of tasks".
 On the other hand, the top reviewer of LogRhythm NextGen SIEM writes "It puts things together and provides the evidence and has good automation and integration capabilities".
-Elastic Security is most compared with Splunk, Wazuh, Graylog, Datadog and Nagios Log Server, whereas LogRhythm NextGen SIEM is most compared with Splunk, IBM QRadar, Datadog, Microsoft Sentinel and AT&T AlienVault USM.
+Elastic Security is most compared with Splunk, Wazuh, Graylog, Datadog and Nagios Log Server, whereas LogRhythm NextGen SIEM is most compared with Splunk, IBM QRadar, Datadog, Microsoft Sentinel and ArcSight Enterprise Security Manager (ESM).
 See our Elastic Security vs. LogRhythm NextGen SIEM report.

 We monitor all Log Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.